GiantSpaceRobot/FindFungi/FindFungi-v0.23.2/README.md

 combined to generate a consensus prediction.
 All reads are then BLASTed against their predicted genomes to generate read distribution skewness scores to select for the most likely true positives.

+FindFungi v0.23.2 corrects an error where the KrakenReduction.py script requested a file that was generated in FindFungi v0.22.
+This step has been removed.

+FindFungi v0.23.1 corrects an error in v0.23, which did not correctly calculate Pearson’s skewness scores.
+A multiplication factor of 3 was omitted in v0.23 (3(mean-median)/standard deviation).
+Skewness scores calculated by v0.23.1 are therefore 3-times higher than with v0.23 (i.e. cut-offs should be expressed as -0.6 to +0.6, and not -0.2 to +0.2 as in v0.23).
+This makes no difference to the interpretation of any of the results or the data analysis.

 FindFungi-0.23 was built on an IBM platform load-sharing facility with 32 worker nodes.
 Similar architecture is required to set up the pipeline due to the memory requirements of